aungsias/Forays/README.md

 ---

-The Eigen Project Repository is a personal and evolving collection of my work, explorations, and learnings in finance and machine learning.
+***Eigen*** is a personal and evolving collection of my work, explorations, and learnings in finance and machine learning.
 It's a snapshot of my journey as a data scientist in the making, and I hope it serves as an interesting and valuable resource for others who share similar interests.

 Feel free to explore, and thank you for taking the time to visit my repository.